sksayril/cripcocode-cm-backendpais-v1/apidocs/chat.md

-# Chat System API Documentation
+# Admin Chat System API Documentation

-A simple chat system API that allows superAdmin, admin, and CompanyAdmin users to communicate with each other.
+A comprehensive bidirectional chat system API that allows superAdmin, admin, and CompanyAdmin users to communicate with Admin, Employee, and Client users.

 ## 🔐 Authentication